mKeRix/room-assistant/docs/guide/upgrading.md

 If you're using images with specific version tags you can just exchange the tag with the new version.
 For `latest` or `beta` you need to pull the image again to retrieve the latest version.
 Then just recreate your container with the latest image version - e.g. with docker-compose `docker-compose stop && docker-compose up`.

-### Hass.io
+### Home Assistant OS

 Upgrade the room-assistant add-on from the Supervisor Add-on Store panel.
-Note that the Hass.io release is slightly delayed to the other releases and may not immediately be visible.
+Note that the Home Assistant OS release is slightly delayed to the other releases and may not immediately be visible.

-## Major upgrades
+## Major Upgrades

 ### 0.x or 1.x to 2.x